StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 1.

-Extraordinary Exciton Conductance Induced by Strong Coupling (
+Extraordinary Exciton Conductance Induced by Strong Coupling (PDF)

 J. Feist and F. J. Garcia-Vidal